-[41] We now turn to the effects caused by the introduction of draft into the model so that the floes are neutrally buoyant.
-This requires that the floes obey the Archimedean principle, and, for the relative values of our chosen ice and water densities, the draft for each floe must therefore be 90% of its thickness, that is, d = 0.9D.
+We now turn to the effects caused by the introduction of draft into the model so that the floes are neutrally buoyant.
+This requires that the floes obey the Archimedean principle and, for the relative values of our chosen ice and water densities, the draft for each floe must therefore be ninety percent of its thickness, that is d = 0.9D.

-[42] The addition of draft to a mathematical model of an ice sheet and an ice floe has been studied previously [see Bennetts et al., 2007, 2009; Williams and Squire, 2008; Williams and Porter, 2009], and it has been shown that it may significantly increase the amount of wave scattering produced, particularly for prominent features such as large pressure ridges, although the effects arising for a floe are more subtle.
-However, the inclusion of draft in conjunction with flexure in a realistic ice field comprising a vast number of interacting floes has not been conducted previously.
+The addition of draft to a mathematical model of an ice sheet and an ice floe has been studied previously [see Bennetts et al., 2007, 2009; Williams and Squire, 2008; Williams and Porter, 2009] and it has been shown that it may significantly increase the amount of wave scattering produced, particularly for prominent features such as large pressure ridges, although the effects arising for a floe are more subtle.
+However, the inclusion of draft, in conjunction with flexure, in a realistic ice field comprising a vast number of interacting floes has not been conducted previously.

-[43] For a range of ice thicknesses, Figure 6 compares the attenuation coefficients produced by arrays in which draft is neglected and arrays in which draft is accommodated.
-In all other respects, the arrays are identical and they are made up of circular floes of radius 10 m with an in-row separation of 5 m.
-The three wave periods 8 s, 12 s, and 16 s are shown by Figures 6a-6c.
-In addition to averaging the distance between the rows, in these results, the ice thickness has also been varied using a normal distribution around the given mean value to eliminate length resonances.
+For a range of ice thicknesses, figure 6 compares the attenuation coefficients produced by arrays in which draft is neglected and arrays in which draft is accommodated.
+In all other respects the arrays are identical and they are made up from circular floes of radius 10 m with an in-row separation of 5 m.
+The three wave periods 8 s, 12 s and 16 s are shown by the different subfigures.
+In addition to averaging the distance between the rows, in these results the ice thickness has also been varied using a normal distribution around the given mean value in order to eliminate length resonances.

-[44] As would be expected, it is clear that the general trend is for the addition of a physically admissible draft to cause greater attenuation.
-Moreover, in most cases, this feature is accentuated by thicker ice.
-However, the relationship between the corresponding Archimedean draft and zero draft curves is not always so simple.
-In particular, we note that for an 8 s period and mean thicknesses beyond approximately 3.5 m, the array of zero draft floes attenuates an equal amount or slightly more than the corresponding array of Archimedean draft floes.
-This is a complicated case, though, in which much scattering is produced by both arrays and the influence of the submergence can be perceived to be relatively small.
+As would be expected, it is clear that the general trend is for the addition of a phys-342 ically admissible draft to cause greater attenuation.
+Moreover, in most cases this fea-343 ture is accentuated by thicker ice.
+However, the relationship between the corresponding 344 Archimedean draft and zero draft curves is not always so simple.
+In particular we note 345 that for an 8 s period and mean thicknesses beyond approximately 3.5 m the array of zero 346 draft floes attenuates an equal amount or slightly more than the corresponding array of 347 Archimedean draft floes.
+This is a complicated case though, in which much scattering 348 is produced by both arrays and the influence of the submergence can be perceived to be 349 relatively small.
+350

-[45] In the results presented here, the addition of submergence never causes the attenuation coefficient to deviate as much as an order of magnitude from the zero draft model.
-Those situations in which it does affect the attenuation are for low periods with thin ice and particularly for the midrange period with thick ice, and we note the difference in the corresponding curves for thicknesses up to 2 m for 8 s periods and thicknesses greater than 1.5 m for 12 s periods.
-These intervals contrast with the results for 16 s periods, for which scattering is minimal so that the introduction of draft is inconsequential and, as a result, the attenuation is only affected marginally.
+In the results presented here, the addition of submergence never causes the attenuation 351 coefficient to deviate as much as an order of magnitude from the zero draft model.
+Those 352 situations in which it does affect the attenuation are for low periods with thin ice and 353 particularly for the mid-range period with thick ice, and we note the difference in the 354 corresponding curves for thicknesses up to 2m for 8s periods and thicknesses greater 355 than $1.5 \,\mathrm{m}$ for $12 \,\mathrm{s}$ periods.
+These intervals contrast with the results for $16 \,\mathrm{s}$ periods, for 356 which scattering is minimal so that the introduction of draft is inconsequential and, as a 357 result, the attenuation is only affected marginally.
+358